stevenblair/rapid61850/README.md

 ## Known issues and possible features ##

  - Several data types are not yet supported.
 However, the main *useful* data types (integer, floating-point, and boolean) are supported.
- - FCDAs cannot use the syntax "vector.mag.f" as values for data attribute references.
+ - FCDAs and ExtRefs cannot use the syntax "vector.mag.f" as values for data object or data attribute references.
  - Data types cannot contain arrays.
  - Does not find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset.